Torsors on the complement of a smooth divisor: Grothendieck--Serre for smooth relative curves over arbitrary rings

 that parametrizes those group scheme isomorphisms between base changes of $G$ and $G'$ that bring $T$ to $T'$ has property \eqref{eqn:condition-star} with respect to $I \subset A$.
 By \cite{SGA3IIInew}*{expos\'{e} XXIV, corollaires~1.10 et 2.2~(i)}, the normalizer $N_{G^\ad}(T^\ad)$ of the $A$-torus $T^\ad \subset G^\ad$ induced by $T$ acts freely on $X$ and, thanks to the assumption about the geometric fibers of $G$ and $G'$, the quotient

 is a faithfully flat $A$-scheme that becomes constant \'{e}tale locally on $A$.
-We claim that $\ov{X}$ has property \eqref{eqn:condition-star} with respect to $I \subset A$, more generally, that each quasi-compact subset of $\ov{X}$ is contained is some $A$-(finite \'{e}tale) clopen subscheme of $\ov{X}$.
-The advantage of this last claim is that it suffices to argue it after base change along any finite \'{e}tale cover of $A$.
+We claim that $\ov{X}$ has property \eqref{eqn:condition-star} with respect to $I \subset A$, more generally, that each quasi-compact subset of $\ov{X}$ is contained is some $A$-(finite \'{e}tale) clopen subscheme of $\ov{X}$ (such a clopen satisfies \eqref{eqn:condition-star}, as we pointed out after \Cref{def:star}).
+The advantage of the claim about the existence of an $A$-(finite \'etale) clopen is that it suffices to argue it after base change along any finite \'{e}tale cover of $A$.
 Thus, we may combine our assumption on $\rad(G)$ and $\rad(G')$ with \cite{SGA3IIInew}*{expos\'{e} XXIV, th\'{e}or\`{e}me 4.1.5} to assume that both $G$ and $G'$ are split.
 In this case, however, \cite{SGA3IIInew}*{expos\'{e} XXIV, th\'{e}or\`{e}me 1.3 (iii) et corollaire~2.2~(i)} ensure that $\ov{X}$ is a constant $A$-scheme, so the claim is clear.

 With the property \eqref{eqn:condition-star} of $\ov{X}$ in hand, by \Cref{rem:star-extension}, we may replace $A$ by a finite \'{e}tale cover to reduce to showing that every $N_{G^\ad}(T^\ad)$-torsor has property \eqref{eqn:condition-star}.
 However, $N_{G^\ad}(T^\ad)$ is an extension of a finite \'{e}tale $A$-group scheme by $T^\ad$ (see, for instance, \cite{torsors-regular}*{Section 1.3.2}), so we may repeat the same reduction based on \Cref{rem:star-extension} and be left with showing that every $T^\ad$-torsor has property \eqref{eqn:condition-star} with respect to $I \subset A$.
-This, however, is a special case of \cite{torsors-regular}*{Corollary~6.3.2} (based on building an equivariant projective compactification of the $A$-torus $T^\ad$ using toric geometry). \epf
+By \cite{SGA3IIInew}*{expos\'e XXIV, th\'eor\`eme 4.1.5 (i)}, the assumed isotriviality of $\rad(G)$ ensures that the maximal torus $T^\ad \subset G^\ad$ is isotrivial, and hence, $A$ being semilocal, that every $T^\ad$-torsor over $A$ is isotrivial as well.
+The desired property \eqref{eqn:condition-star} for $T^\ad$-torsors then follows from \cite{torsors-regular}*{Corollary~6.3.2 and its proof} (based on building an equivariant projective compactification of the $A$-torus $T^\ad$ using toric geometry): indeed, although the statement of \emph{loc.~cit.}~assumes that the local rings of $A$ are geometrically unibranch, its proof uses this assumption only to ensure that both $T^\ad$ and its torsor in question are isotrivial, which we have argued directly, whereas the Noetherianity assumption may be arranged by a limit argument. \epf

 \brem \Cref{lem:equate-groups} continues to hold if instead of the maximal $A$-tori $T \subset G$ and $T' \subset G'$, the groups $G$ and $G'$ come equipped with fixed quasi-pinnings extending Borel $A$-subgroups $B \subset G$ and $B' \subset G'$, and if $\iota$ and $\wt{\iota}$ are required to respect these quasi-pinnings, see \cite{split-unramified}*{Lemma~5.1}. \erem